 What is the difference between spiritual direction and counseling?

 There is some overlap between spiritual direction and other forms of spiritual companionship.
 While we will undoubtedly talk about painful memories, relationships, desires for change, etc, our goal is to stay present to what God is saying to you now about your perception of God and of yourself.
-We follow God's agenda as well as we can.
+Counseling and therapy are great companions to spiritual direction and are highly recommended as needed.
+In spiritual direction, we follow God's agenda as well as we can.
 As we seek God first, other things tend to fall into place.
 We were made to centre our lives on God, so the more this happens, the more the unhelpful things fall away, and we come to see and know ourselves, because our True Self is less obscured by our own attempts to do better and try harder.
 So, healing may result, you may get a sense of next steps in a situation, but these are not our primary goal or focus, and are not guaranteed.

 Janet Bakke's chart (below) may help bring clarity to what it is we are doing together.

 "I appreciated her approach - a gentle empathetic presence with a strong rootedness in Jesus and this facilitated some very important moments of connecting with God."

 "I was very thankful for her calmness, and the sense that she wasn't there to tell me what to do, but just to accompany me.
 I especially appreciated her attitude of curiosity and delight."

 "My personality doesn’t lend itself to sharing openly until I trust someone deeply.
 It was easy to develop that level of trust because I felt like Karla was truly listening."